What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 - Why should they choose you

 To increase your chances of authorization, you should have a clear idea about the timeframes and paperwork that go into the prospect’s decision-making process to avoid unnecessary delays.
-The point of contact is the ideal persona to address any queries about the process like:
+Your point of contact in the company is the best person to address any queries about the process like:

 - What are the processes you carry out before authorization?